 If you have selected the option Translation Service will deliver translations automatically using XML-RPC when the translation is ready in TranslateMedia, it is delivered to your website automatically.
 This means that you are not required to click anything, and can simply wait until the translation is complete.

-If you have selected the option The site will fetch translations manually, each time you want to download the translations, you must first open Translation Dashboard (WPML->Translation Management), and then scroll and click the button Get completed translations.
+If you have selected the option The site will fetch translations manually, each time you want to download the translations, you must first open Translation Dashboard (WPML->Translation Management), and at the top of the screen click the button Check status and get translations.

 The current job status can be found on the Translation Jobs tab in the Status column.